Posts tagged ‘free resources’

 - The cost of paying and training someone new to cover the injured employee’s position

 - Investigation costs

 - Legal fees

 - Higher insurance rates

 If that list wasn’t enough to convince you of the importance of a safety program, spend a little time on OSHA’s $afety Pays tool.
 It will tell you exactly how much a workplace injury could cost your business.
-The calculator breaks down the costs of 40 types of injuries and illnesses and shows the direct and indirect costs of each.
-And to drive home the importance of safety to your bottom line, the tool also calculates the additional sales revenue you would need to generate to cover these costs.
+The calculator breaks down the costs of 40 types of injuries and illnesses and shows the direct and indirect costs.
+And to drive home the importance of safety to your bottom line, the tool calculates the additional sales revenue you would need to generate to cover these costs.
 Check it out.
 It’s an eye-opener.

 There are resources to help you.

 - Check OSHA’s website for free publications and information.
-Know OSHA’s regulations and requirements and make sure you certify your forklift drivers.
+Know OSHA’s regulations and requirements, and make sure you certify your forklift drivers.

 - Develop a “safety-first” program to encourage employees to report hazards.

 - Join an online safety group specific to your industry where you can ask questions, get help, and learn from others.